Skip to content

 First, determine the photo or print size you’re going to frame.
 That’s the inner size of your mat.
 Then, decide what size frame you want, and that’s the outer size.

-For example, if your photo is 8” x 10”, you’ll want a mat that is larger than that opening.
-An 11” x 14”-sized mat board with an 8” x 10” would accommodate your photo beautifully.
+For example, if your photo is 8″ x 10″, you’ll want a mat that is larger than that opening.
+An 11″ x 14″-sized mat board with an 8″ x 10″ would accommodate your photo beautifully.

 Mat board size also depends on preference.
 How much negative (border) space do you want around your photo?
 Do you want a thick border or a thin border?
 Once you choose your image and mat board size then you’ll want to choose a frame that accommodates the size of the mat board’s outer edges.

 Black frame with white mat board holds a photo of a sun backlit lighthouse and pier.
+The frame hangs on a wall between a window with a light curtain and a fireplace mantle that's holding a decorative vase and some candles.

 Is mat board recyclable?